openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-fetching.rst

 -  *subdir:* Unpacks the specific URL to the specified subdirectory within the root directory.

+-  *name:* Assigns a name to a given component of the :term:`SRC_URI`.
+   This component is later referenced by this name when specifying its :term:`SRCREV` or :term:`SRC_URI` checksum, or to correctly place its revision in the package version string with aid of :term:`SRCREV_FORMAT`.

 The unpack call automatically decompresses and extracts files with ".Z", ".z", ".gz", ".xz", ".zip", ".jar", ".ipk", ".rpm". ".srpm", ".deb" and ".bz2" extensions as well as various combinations of tarball extensions.